RackReaver/RackReaver/README.md

 I'm a Senior Security Automation Engineer, I look to build automated systems that improve the security of an organization while reducing or eliminating the man hours to maintain it.

-- 🔭 I’m currently working on [AVMP](github.com/RackReaver/AVMP) (Automated Vulnerability Management Program)
+- 🔭 I’m currently working on [FinPack](github.com/RackReaver/FinPack) (Super simple financial tracking and management tools.)

 - 🌱 I’m currently learning about open source and how to run projects
 - 👯 I’m looking to collaborate on any python projects
 - 🤔 I’m looking for help with setting up and managing open source projects